AdobeDocs/experience-cloud.en/help/campaign/reporting/non-deliverables-and-bounces.md

 ---
 title: Non-deliverables and bounces
 description: With the Non-deliverables and bounces out-of-the-box report, learn about the errors that may occurred to your delivery.
 audience: end-user
 level: Intermediate
 badge: label="LIMITED AVAILABILITY" type="Informative" url="../campaign-standard-migration-home.md" tooltip="Restricted to Campaign Standard migrated users"
+exl-id: 325a03dc-1b28-4418-921f-64c029fa8989
 ---
 # Non-deliverables and bounces{#non-deliverables-and-bounces}